arpitasarkardata/It-network-anomaly-detection/README.md

 - Features used: Time, Packet No., Length, Source, Destination, Protocol

 ### 4. Dashboard & Export
-- Interactive 4-panel Plotly dashboard saved as HTML
+- Interactive 4-panel Plotly dashboard — live link above
 - Results exported to Excel with 3 sheets: All Traffic, Anomalies Only, Summary

 ---